DC Discharge Gridded Ion Thruster

 Ion thrusters are a form of electric propulsion that accelerate ions to generate thrust.
 The simplest and most common application is active attitude control for satellites.
 The main advantages of an ion thruster to a classic combustion engine are low vibration and high fuel efficiency, measured as specific impulse.
 Ion thrusters can achieve a specific impulse 25x-35x more than that of classic combustion engines, which also means they generate much lower thrust, on the order of mN.

-A gridded ion thruster (GIT) uses an electrostatically biased grid to accelerate ions to produce thrust.
-A DC GIT uses an electron-emitting filament to induce ionization in a neutral gas (usually a noble gas, like Argon) and then utilizes the grid to accelerate the ions.
-The term DC is used because the filament is fed by a constant DC input.
+A gridded ion thruster (GIT) uses an electrostatically biased grid to accelerate ions which produce thrust.
+A DC GIT uses a cathode (or “electron gun”) to induce ionization in a gas (usually a noble gas, like Argon) and accelerates the resulting ions with the grid.

 GIT Diagram